NIREEKSHITH45/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

 In this task, you will create an environment-specific DLP and see how it impacts your workflow.

-1. Navigate back to the Power Platform admin center.
+1. Navigate back to the **Power Platform admin center**.
 If you’re on the Power Apps website, you can do this by selecting the gear in the header, and selecting **Admin Center**.

    ![](images/M01/M1-EX4-T3-S1.png)